Stress Resilience: 12 Strategies to Grow Stronger Through Stress

 According to the National Institute of Mental Health (NIMH), there are two types of stress: acute and chronic.
 Acute stress happens when there is a specific event that is causing stress (2).
 For example, if there is a fire, you are in an accident, someone is about to mug you, or a dog is chasing you, you will experience acute stress.
 The stress response we just talked about is a wonderful mechanism in case of acute stress.
 It prompts you to respond and protect yourself.

 However, when stress turns chronic it becomes a problem (3).
-Chronic stress develops overtime.
+Chronic stress develops over time.
 It doesn’t have one specific reason or trigger.
 If you are under chronic stress, your body is experiencing chronic stressors and chronic stress response over a prolonged period of time.

-Traumatic life experiences (especially early in life), poverty or financial difficulties, dysfunctional family situations, chronic illness, and job dissatisfaction, and other factors can all lead to chronic stress.
+Traumatic life experiences (especially early in life), poverty or financial difficulties, dysfunctional family situations, chronic illness, job dissatisfaction, and other factors can all lead to chronic stress.
 Chronic stress means that you are most of the time or always under stress and your body is constantly experiencing fight-or-flight without an actual specific threat.
 Chronic stress can have serious consequences on your physical and mental health.

 Long-Term Impact of Chronic Stress